 - (a) Service tariffs imposed by the Lepelle Nkumpi Municipality shall be viewed as user charges and not as taxes, and therefore the ability of the relevant consumer or user of the services to which such tariffs relate, shall not be considered as a relevant criterion (except in the case of the indigent relief measures approved by the municipality from time to time).

 - (b) The municipality shall ensure that its tariffs are uniformly and fairly applied throughout the municipal region in accordance with the various levels of services.

 - (c) Tariffs for the four major services rendered by the municipality, namely:-

 - Property Rates

-- Water;
+- Water(on behalf of the district)

-- Sewerage; and
+- Sewerage(on behalf of the district)

 - Refuse Removal.